 New leisure facility for St Andrews Lakes, Halling

-Guy Hollaway Architects have revealed designs for a new leisure facility at St Andrews Lakes, Halling.
+Hollaway Studio have revealed designs for a new leisure facility at St Andrews Lakes, Halling.
 The proposals will transform a disused chalk quarry into a spectacular watersports centre with new holiday accommodation.

 Located in the Medway and adjacent the North and South Kent Downs areas of outstanding natural beauty, the scheme has been informed by extensive ecology surveys and landscape impact assessment and takes an educative approach to ecology.